adamjgrant/fluxplayer/README.md

 # Distribution

-For running on OpenAI's Custom GPTs:
+For running on OpenAI's Custom GPTs, get the `flux` binary from [the releases page](https://github.com/adamjgrant/fluxplayer/releases) and upload it with your cartridge to your custom GPT.

+## Building from source

 First, make sure you have docker installed.
 Then run: